 Conditioner is a must when you perm your hair, as your strands tend to be on the dry side post-perm.
 For some extra TLC, use a daily deep conditioner, like the L’Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner after shampooing.
 Leave it on for just one minute, then rinse thoroughly.

 Just like with any hair process, you’ll eventually be in need of a touch-up.
-The AAD suggests stretching the time between touch-ups, primarily during the winter when the air is dryer.
-They recommend waiting eight to ten weeks, or longer if possible.
+The AAD suggests stretching the time between touch-ups, especially during the winter, when the air is dryer.
+They recommend waiting eight to ten weeks or longer if possible.

 To keep your curly hair perm looking its best, swap your usual shampoo and conditioner for a line that’s formulated to hydrate your curls.
 Give the L’Oréal Paris EverCurl HydraCharge Shampoo and L’Oréal Paris EverCurl HydraCharge Conditioner a try.

-Ready to style your permed hair to perfection?
-We’ve put together a list of a few of our favorite hair perm styles for you to try for yourself.
+Not quite sure how to style permed hair to perfection?
+No need to fret.
+We’ve put together a list featuring a few of our favorite hair perm styles.

 Like to keep your mane short?
 No problem!
 Take your pick from the following short perm hairstyles.

 This chin-length cut pairs perfectly with a loose perm.
 It’ll give you a messy, carefree, beachy vibe that makes styling permed hair super easy!

-Rather than perming your entire mane, consider getting a root perm is an easy way to achieve curly strands without a full hair perm.
+As we mentioned above, a root perm is an easy way to achieve curly strands without a full hair perm.
 This style of perm will add volume to your roots and give your overall style more life.

-Another variation of your favorite shoulder-skimming hairstyle, a stacked bob involves plenty of layers to really amp up the volume and texture of your permed mane.
+Another variation of your favorite shoulder-skimming hairstyle, a stacked bob involves plenty of layers to really amp up the volume and texture when styling your perm.

 Those with medium-length hair should consider one of the following perm hairstyles.

-Shrinking curls are just what you’d imagine—curls that start larger towards the root and gradually shrink to tighter curls at your ends.
-This is a great option for those with medium hair as it creates depth and volume!
+Shrinking curls are just what you’d imagine—curls that start out larger toward the root and gradually shrink to tighter curls at your ends.
+This is an excellent option for those with medium hair that struggle with how to style permed hair.

 Have long locks?
 Here are a few long hair perms to try.

 If you have longer hair, consider rocking a beachy perm by pairing one with shaggy layers.
 You’ll be left with a seriously rad mane that helps you style permed hair in little to no time.